Last updated: July 2026 | By Terra Advisory Services

 Incorrect strike-off assumptions

 Assuming a dormant company will be automatically struck off without a formal application leads to accumulation of late filing penalties and potential director liability.
+See our ACRA strike-off timeline guide for the correct process.

 Related guides: